-The RFFAs such as the proposed CCR impoundment closures would contribute to additional traffic volumes on the local transportation network.
+If truck transport of CCR and/or construction materials is used, the RFFAs such as the proposed CCR unit closures would contribute to additional traffic volumes on the local transportation network.
 Volumes of traffic would be variable depending on the closure method selected.
-If CCR impoundment closures occur at the same time as the proposed project, the number of trucks associated with the transport of debris from BRF deconstruction, added to the number of trucks required to support CCR impoundment closure and restoration activities, could result in a very large number of trucks entering and exiting the facility on a daily basis.
+If CCR unit closures occur at the same time as the proposed project, the number of trucks associated with the transport of debris from BRF deconstruction, added to the number of trucks required to support CCR unit closure and restoration activities, could result in a very large number of trucks entering and exiting the facility on a daily basis.
 This could lead to cumulative impacts associated with congestion along adjacent arterial roadways.
 TVA would mitigate congestion in the vicinity of BRF with a traffic plan, as needed.
 Possibilities include staging of trucks, spacing logistics, or timing truck traffic to occur during lighter traffic hours (such as not in the morning or afternoon commute hours).
-With implementation of these mitigation measures, cumulative impacts of the proposed action to transportation would be minor to moderate depending on the closure method selected and extent of temporal overlap with CCR impoundment closure activities.
+With implementation of these mitigation measures, cumulative impacts of the proposed action to transportation would be minor to moderate depending on the closure method selected and extent of temporal overlap with CCR unit closure activities.

 The proposed upgrades to Edgemoor Road may also contribute to cumulative transportation impacts during the construction phase of that project.
 Significant congestion could result if trucks transporting demolition debris to disposal areas need to travel west on Edgemoor Road.
-The congestion would be further worsened if both of these projects occur at the same time as the CCR impoundment closure.
+The congestion would be further worsened if both of these projects occur at the same time as the CCR unit closure.
 Should construction on Edgemoor Road lead to cumulative effects associated with congestion near BRF and adjacent roadways, TVA would mitigate congestion with a traffic mitigation plan, as needed.